emedia-project/paris/README.md

 * `apps/my_project/src/my_project.app.src` is the OTP application file.
 * `apps/my_project/src/my_project.erl` is the start file.
 If you need to use other applications, start them from this file.
 * `config/my_project.config` is the configuration file.
 It is a standard Erlang [config](http://www.erlang.org/doc/man/config.html) file.
+* `config/vm.args` is a file containing additionnal parameters to pass to the Erlang VM.
 * `my_project` is the startup script.

 ### Statup script